bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Fundamental-Javascript-Concepts-You-Should-Understand.md

 ### POJOs

 #### 1. Label variables as either Primitive vs. Reference

-Javascript considers most data types to be 'primitive', these data types are immutable, and are passed by value.
-The more complex data types: Array and Object are mutable, are considered 'reference' data types, and are passed by reference.
+Javascript considers most data types to be ‘primitive’, these data types are immutable, and are passed by value.
+The more complex data types: Array and Object are mutable, are considered ‘reference’ data types, and are passed by reference.

 -   <span id="6f83">Boolean — Primitive</span>
 -   <span id="6556">Null — Primitive</span>